gotgit/gotgit/en.rst

 3.2.6        Install other utils                   [32]
 -------------------------------------------------------

-3.2.7        Chinese chacter support               [33]
+3.2.7        Chinese character support             [33]
 -------------------------------------------------------

 Works fine just like in Linux with UTF8 locale.